-We want to see named animal protein sources at the top of the ingredients list.
+1. Look for named animal protein sources at the top of the ingredients list.

 Ingredients in pet food are listed in order of the weight of that ingredient in the formula, so whatever is at the top of the list is present in the food in the greatest amount.